Joey Barton: Manchester City

-Barton sparked a ten-man brawl in a friendly match against Doncaster Rovers on 25 July 2004 after "hacking" at an opposition player.
+Barton sparked a 10-man brawl in a friendly match against Doncaster Rovers on 25 July 2004 after "hacking" at an opposition player.
 Although he signed a new contract on 22 September 2004, which would keep him at City until 2007, the club considered sacking Barton in December 2004 after an incident at their Christmas party.
 He stubbed out a lit cigar in youth player Jamie Tandy's eye, after he had caught Tandy attempting to set fire to his shirt.
 Barton subsequently apologised for his actions and was fined six weeks' wages (£60,000).

 In May 2005, Barton broke a 35-year-old pedestrian's leg while driving his car through Liverpool city centre at 2 am.
 In the summer of 2005, Barton was sent home from a pre-season tournament in Thailand after assaulting a 15-year-old Everton supporter who had provoked Barton by verbally abusing him and kicking his shin.
 Barton had to be restrained from attacking the boy further by teammate Richard Dunne.
 Barton underwent anger management therapy at the order of City manager Stuart Pearce and paid £120,000 in club fines.
 In the autumn of 2005, Barton began a seven-day programme of behavioural management at the Sporting Chance Clinic, a charity set up to help troubled sportsmen and women.

 Barton handed in a written transfer request in January 2006, which the club rejected.
-The following day, they also rejected a verbal offer for Barton from Middlesbrough.
+The following day, it also rejected a verbal offer for Barton from Middlesbrough.
 During the following week, Barton said that he had been "a little bit impetuous" in making such a request and agreed to begin negotiations on a new contract at City.
 He was rewarded with a new four-year deal, which he signed on 25 July, ending speculation about his future.